UPPMAX/programming_formalisms/docs/git/apply_merge.md

     Lesson plan:

-    * 5 mins: prior knowledge
+    - 5 mins: prior knowledge
+      - What does a merge do?
+      - What does a merge do?
+      - Do we need merging?
+When?
+Why?
+      - When does a merge give a merge conflict?
+      - Can a `git commit` result in a merge conflict?
+Why?
+      - Can a `git push` result in a merge conflict?
+Why?
+      - Can a `git pull` result in a merge conflict?
+Why?
-    * 5 mins: presentation
+    - 5 mins: presentation
-    * 15 mins: challenge
+    - 25 mins: challenge
-    * 5 mins: feedback
+    - 10 mins: feedback

 ## Exercises